CGATOxford/UMI-tools/QUICK_START.md

 with the directional-adjacency method (the default).
 Thus in the third line we see that there are 3 bases in the genome where the average edit distance between the UMIs found at that base is 1.
-The second column is what we would expect to see if UMIs where randomly distributed between mapping locations (taking into account any biases in the overall usage of particular UMI sequences).
+The second column is what we would expect to see if UMIs were randomly distributed between mapping locations (taking into account any biases in the overall usage of particular UMI sequences).
 The last two columns the same, but for the naive `unique` deduplication method